kyma-project/api-gateway/docs/user/troubleshooting-guides/03-80-apirule-v2-introduction/03-80-blocked-in-cluster-communication.md

 This approach aligns with Kyma's "secure by default" principle.

 ## Solution

-To allow internal traffic, you must create an **AuthorizationPolicy**.
-If APIRule is applied, internal traffic is blocked by default.
-To allow it, you need to create an ALLOW-type AuthorizationPolicy.
+If an APIRule is applied, internal traffic is blocked by default.
+To allow it, you must create an ALLOW-type AuthorizationPolicy.

-See the following example of an **AuthorizationPolicy** that allows internal traffic to the given workload.
+See the following example of an AuthorizationPolicy that allows internal traffic to the given workload.
 Note that it excludes traffic coming from `istio-ingressgateway` not to interfere with policies applied by APIRule to external traffic.

-> [!NOTE] Replace `${NAMESPACE}`, `${KEY}`, and `${TARGET_WORKLOAD}` with the appropriate values for your environment.
+To use this code sample, replace `${NAMESPACE}`, `${KEY}`, and `${TARGET_WORKLOAD}` with the values appropriate for your environment.

 ```yaml
 apiVersion: security.istio.io/v1
 kind: AuthorizationPolicy